 A move will be linked to an origin, such as the move of an artefact from storage to display.
 A move may be linked to many origins.
-In this case the move describes the picking up of a set of objects.
-The area of the move includes the origin, route and destination.
+In this case the move describes the picking up of a set of chicago.
+The group of the move includes the origin move and destination.